nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 As a pet daycare owner, it takes a lot of effort to remember pets by their names, as well as remember their owner's names, phone numbers and addresses.
-In addition, some pets may have special dietary requirements and vet appointments that you have to take note off.
+In addition, some pets may have special dietary requirements and vet appointments that you have to take note of.
 With WoofAreYou, these things can be taken care of easily, so that you may focus on the things that **truly** matter: taking good care of the pets and ensuring their safety.
 --------------------------------------------------------------------------------------------------------------------
 # WoofAreYou

 WoofAreYou is a desktop application for pet daycare owners like you to handle the administrative information of your clients.
-WoofAreYou is faster than traditional platforms, such as Microsoft Excel or Google Sheets, when you want to consolidate all your clients' information.
+WoofAreYou is faster than many traditional platforms, such as Microsoft Excel or Google Sheets, when you want to consolidate all your clients' information.
 You can perform a variety of tasks by typing in a single command using CLI (Command Line Interface) syntax.
 Just tell WoofAreYou what you want to do, and it will get it done quickly and efficiently.